Cascade: Multi-Agent Pentest¶

 - Fine-Tune (Optional) > Context: Add high-value endpoints or workflows, areas to avoid, vulnerability classes to focus on, authentication quirks, session quirks, and known technologies.

-- Fine-Tune (Optional) > Duration: Control the maximum scan duration and rate limit from the stepper.
+- Fine-Tune (Optional) > Duration: Control the maximum assessment duration and rate limit from the form.

 The orchestrator receives the crawler output, the configured users, the context, the scope, the duration budget, and the attached artifacts.
-It then coordinates child agents and prioritizes work within those boundaries.
+It then coordinates workers and prioritizes work within those boundaries.

 Vulnerability Categories¶